 When I first saw this movie, Guillermo Del Toro’s first film, I was blown away.
 An old man acquires a strange artifact that imparts immortality, but at such a cost...and even as he’s dealing with the repercussions of messing with the scarab, other interested parties are closing in on him.
 Such an interesting premise for vampirism, and specifically the part that imparts immortality.
 I was struck by how “literary” the film was, giving us some complicated stuff and letting us sit with it for a while.
 How nice.
 Of course, this is all part of how Del Toro puts movies together in the first place.
 As vampire movies go, this one is one of the furthest off the path, but it’s those differences that make it so interesting.
 This is a great example of quiet horror.
 You watch the movie, and then later, as you’re thinking about it, things come back to you and give you the shudders.

-Easily one of the best vampire movies ever.
+Easily one of the best vampire movies ever despite its relatively recent appearance.
 A bullied and tortured young boy meets a slightly older girl and they become friends.
 It sounds, and kinda feels, like one of those French films from the 1970s that were on HBO in heavy rotation.
 But it quickly takes several dark, creepy turns and becomes something that grows more horrific the longer you think about the implications.
 The movie does a good job of merely suggesting and hinting at what the book makes graphically explicit.
 Of course, they remade the film into the American Let Me In, and did as good a job with it as they could have, but there’s something about the Swedish version that is way more unsettling.
-I can’t recommend this film highly enough if you’re a horror movie junkie.
+I can’t recommend this film highly enough if you love horror movies.